Biography of Atom Egoyan

 He has been knighted by the French Government, received State Honors from The Republic of Armenia, and is a Companion of The Order of Canada.
 He has received ten Honourary Doctorates in Letters and Laws from universities including Trinity College, U. of T., Queens, U.B.C. and McGill.
 He won the Douglas Sirk Award from the Hamburg Film Festival, the Honorary Maverick Award from the Woodstock Film Festival, the El Pochote International Award for Digital Cinema and Mexico City’s Cineteca Nacional Medal, and the Cinematographer-Director Duo Award from Camerimage in Poland, joining other career honours from festivals and events in Toyko, Hong Kong, Midnight Sun (Finland), Reykjavik, Las Palmas, Cairo, Jerusalem, Sao Paulo, Sarajevo, Prades, and the Panorama of European Cinema in Athens.
 In 2008 he was presented with the Dan David Prize for ‘Creative Rendering of The Past’, a category he shared with Amos Oz and Sir Tom Stoppard.
 Egoyan was presented with the Queen’s Diamond Jubilee Medal in 2012.
 In 2015, Egoyan received the Governor General’s Performing Arts Award for Lifetime Achievement.

 As well as published screenplays, Egoyan co-edited a critically acclaimed collection of essays titled SUBTITLES: ON THE FOREIGNESS OF FILM published by MIT Press in 2004.
 He produced an art book, DEAR SANDRA, with Volumina in Italy in 2008, and has had articles and essays printed in The New York Times, The Guardian, The Telegraph, The Village Voice, BOMB, Aperture, Granta, and several other publications.
 He was a Distinguished Professor at The University of Toronto for three years, where he conducted a multidisciplinary course for advanced students, and is currently on the faculty of the European Graduate School in Saas Fee, Switzerland.
-During 2011/2012, Egoyan was the Distinguished Scholar-In-Residence at Ryerson University, which was extended most recently for the academic year 2015/2016.
+During 2011/2012, Egoyan was the Distinguished Scholar-in-Residence at Ryerson University and continues to teach there.
 He has lectured at Tate Modern in London, as well as delivered seminars at The University of Chicago, Columbia University, The Sundance Institute, University of Southern California, and The Marshall McLuhan Lecture at The New School in New York.
 He also presented the 2009 David Lean Lecture for the British Academy of Film and Television Arts.

 For television, Egoyan began his career directing episodes of such legendary shows as The Twilight Zone and Alfred Hitchcock Presents in the mid-eighties.
 In 1992, his television film GROSS MISCONDUCT won several international honours including the Golden Gate Award from The San Francisco Film Festival and the Grand Prix from Cinema Tout Ecran in Geneva.
 His collaboration with cellist Yo-Yo Ma, SARABANDE, was included in the series INSPIRED BY BACH, which won an International Emmy.
 Egoyan directed Samuel Beckett’s KRAPPS LAST TAPE for Irish Television, in an acclaimed production, which premiered at The Venice Film Festival and was later presented at The New York Film Festival.

 Egoyan returned to the theatre with his successful production of Richard Strauss’s SALOME, premiered by The Canadian Opera Company in 1996, and later presented by Houston Grand Opera and Vancouver Opera, before being remounted by the C.O.C. in 2002 and again in 2013.
 His original opera, ELSEWHERELESS, with music by Rodney Sharman, received over 30 performances throughout Canada, and was nominated for six Dora Awards.
 In 1998, Egoyan directed the world premiere of Gavin Bryars’ DR. OX’S EXPERIMENT for English National Opera in London, and also directed Richard Wagner’s DIE WALKÜRE as part of the Canadian Premiere of The Ring Cycle, winning the Dora Award for Outstanding Production.
 In 2015, his production of DIE WALKÜRE swept the Dora Awards with nine nominations, with Egoyan winning for Best Direction.
 Egoyan was honoured with a 2016 Opera Canada Award (Rubie) for Film and Stage Direction.
 On the occasion of Samuel Beckett’s Centenary Celebration in 2006, Egoyan’s critically acclaimed interpretation of Beckett’s EH JOE starring Michael Gambon and Penelope Wilton, was presented by The Gate Theatre in Dublin, later transferring to London’s West End (where The Sunday Times proclaimed it, ‘the greatest half-hour in theatrical history’), and was then remounted with Liam Neeson as part of the Lincoln Center Festival in New York in 2008.
 For this production, he won The Irish Times/ESB Award for Best Direction.
 Egoyan directed the North American premiere of Martin Crimp’s CRUEL AND TENDER for the Canadian Stage theatre company in early 2012, and more recently, he directed Guo Wenjing’s contemporary opera FENG YI TING for the Spoleto Festival USA and the Lincoln Center Festival.
 The New York Times praised this production for its ‘dazzling fluidity’, calling it ‘a brilliant morsel of theatrical art, flamboyantly conceived and compellingly staged.’
 FENG YI TING was performed as part of the Luminato Festival in 2013.
-Egoyan’s new production of Mozart’s COSÌ FAN TUTTE with the Canadian Opera Company was first performed in 2014, then remounted in 2019 by both the COC and Israeli Opera in Tel Aviv.
+Egoyan’s original production of Mozart’s COSÌ FAN TUTTE with the Canadian Opera Company was first performed in 2014, then remounted in 2019 by both the COC and Israeli Opera in Tel Aviv.
 In 2018, Egoyan mounted a theatrically-staged version of Alexander Zemlinsky’s LYRIC SYMPHONY combining the first movements of Alban Berg’s LYRIC SUITE.
 The world premiere of this original concept was presented at Spoleto Festival USA.
-After the acclaimed production of Janáček’s JENŮFA for Pacific Opera Victoria in 2017, Egoyan returns to direct Benjamin Britten's DEATH IN VENICE in 2021.
+After the acclaimed production of Janáček’s JENŮFA at Pacific Opera Victoria in 2017, Egoyan returns to direct Benjamin Britten's DEATH IN VENICE in 2021.